activepieces/activepieces/README.md

   <img alt="GitHub closed issues" src="https://img.shields.io/github/issues-closed/posthog/posthog"/>
 </p>

-## PostHog is an open-source product analytics suite, built for engineers
+## Activepieces is an open-source business automation tool
-* Automatically track every event on your website or app
+* Built for no-code users and citizen developers
-* Understand your users and how to improve your product
+* Self-host with a simple docker command
-* Deploy on your own infrastructure to keep control of your data.
+* An alternative to Zapier, Make.com and Tray